European Gas Prices Surge Amid Renewed Middle East Tensions

 1 min. read

-European natural gas prices climbed above €48 per MWh on Wednesday, the highest in nearly a month, as renewed tensions in the Middle East stoked fears of a new wave of supply disruptions.
+European natural gas prices climbed above €49 per MWh on Wednesday, extending their gains to a near one-month high, as renewed tensions in the Middle East stoked fears of a new wave of supply disruptions.

 Additional support came from forecasts of an intense heatwave across parts of Northwest Europe, which is expected to boost electricity demand for air conditioning and increase gas-fired power generation.